magnet-tn/dwa15-fall2016-notes/03_Laravel/19_Local_Database_Setup.md

 ## Test your connection
-Here's a route you can put in your `routes.php` file to test that the database connection is working:
+Here's some temprary code you can put in your routes file to test that the database connection is working:

 ```php
 Route::get('/debug', function() {